bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

-# JS syntax of BEMHTML.
-Migration guide
+# BEMHTML JS-syntax.
+Migration tutorial

 <a name="intro"></a>
 ## Introduction